KochdumperNiklas/AutonomousRacing/README.md

 ## Installation

 For the simulation environment it is required that the F1tenth gym https://github.com/f1tenth/f1tenth_gym is installed.
+All other required python packages can be installed by running

+`pip install -r requirements.txt`

+in the command line.

 ## Adding New Controllers